 WBS 1.5 Integration

-Integration March 2010

 Many of the activities for the fabrication of the IDS structures have advanced to a state to prepare for the start of fabrication of the carbon composite structures.
 This is the culmination of many months of planning, design, engineering, and vendor fabrication.
 The IDS report below will demonstrate this progress.
 Work continued to refining the designs and requirements of the infrastructure, beam pipe and assembly needs.